 BayTrust also welcomes bequests from public-spirited people who wish to leave legacies for the benefit of Bay Communities.

-Farmer Autovillage (Farmer Auto Group) – Provided a discount on vehicles for the Park Manager and Park Ranger.
-These are the new Volkswagon Amarok Utes.
+Farmer Autovillage (Farmer Auto Group) - Have provided a discount on vehicles for the Park Manager and Park Ranger.

-Stoney Creek - Provided a discount on all-weather uniform for Park Staff.
+Stoney Creek - Provide a discount on all-weather uniform for Park Staff.

 Boffa Miskell - Provided many hours of pro bono work on several projects including the design of the staging area shelters.

 Opus - Provided pro bono work on the motorsports concept plan and rally circuit design.

 Tonkin & Taylor - Provided pro-bono work on the NZ Deerstalkers, Clay target and Pistol range designs and consent application.

 Tauriko Sawmill - Provided technical advice and discounts on milling and treating of trees felled in the Park and now applied in various projects around the Park.

 ITM Maleme Street - Provided technical advice and storage facilities for treated timber for the Park.